Gopika-Krishnan/billstore/README.md

 The gallery used a CSS animation effect too, when you hover over the images, the images would slowly zoom in, but it gives the effect of water ripples.
 And there are thick border lines in the gallery with orange color to keep with the palette of the home page.
 The word ‘Gallery’ is written in vertical alignment to keep in theme with the aesthetics of the gallery page.

 **Online Store**
+This page uses css hover to do the interactions, and if the website could be linked to database, an interactive real online store would be really interesting.

 # **Reflection/Evaluation**: